XJTUOSS/.github/profile/README.md

 Welcome to the **XJTU Open Source Security Team** GitHub organization!

-We are a team of developers and security enthusiasts from **Xi'an Jiaotong University** (XJTU)🔍, focusing on advancing the field of open-source security.
+We are a team of developers and security researcher from **Xi'an Jiaotong University** (XJTU)🔍, focusing on advancing the field of open-source security.
 Our team is dedicated to the development of **Software Composition Analysis (SCA) tools**, aimed at helping developers and organizations identify and mitigate vulnerabilities within their software components. 🤖🔧

-## Mission

-Our primary mission is to contribute to the open-source community by building tools that help organizations secure their software projects.
-We integrate the power of **Large Language Models (LLMs)** with our tools to improve the accuracy, efficiency, and user experience of vulnerability detection and remediation.

 ## Key Areas of Focus